Kindred Spirits on the Roof: Drama CDs

 A four-part drama CD sequel was published after the game's release.
 The CDs are set after the events of the visual novel, and tell after stories for the characters.
 The drama CDs were also licensed by MangaGamer who released them with English subtitles in 2016.
 The fourth drama CD includes the game's soundtrack.

 Manga

-A 2-volume manga spin-off published by Hirari Comics was released on April 30, 2015.
+A two-volume manga spin-off published by Hirari Comics was released on April 30, 2015.
 The first volume, Another Yuritopia (もうひとつのユリトピア, Mou Hitotsu no Yuritopia) was written and illustrated by Hachi Itō, while the second volume, Friendship Quiz (仲良しクイズ, Nakayoshi Kuizu), was written by Toi Tentsu and illustrated by Aya Fumio.
 The manga was licensed by Seven Seas Entertainment who released it in English as a single omnibus volume on January 31, 2017.
-The manga takes place after the events of the game and focus on new characters who were not in the original visual novel, alongside returning characters.
+The manga takes place after the events of the game and focuses on new characters who were not in the original visual novel, alongside returning characters.